Pupil Premium Statement

 The school receives the funding from the government depending on the data it provides during the school census.
 It relies on parents providing appropriate evidence of either status (i.e. low income or Armed Services member).
-In the case of low income no information is given directly to the school; please go to www.myfreeschoolmeals.com to see if you may qualify.
-If you are (or have been within the last 5 years) a serving member of the Armed Forces please let us know.
+In the case of low income, please go to the ''Free School Meals' page under the PARENTS drop-down tab.
+If you are (or have been within the last 5 years) a serving member of the Armed Forces please let us know directly.

 This is not just about getting a free school meal.
 Even if your child is in Reception, Year 1 or Year 2, the school may still qualify for further financial support for your child if you are in receipt of low income.
 This money will be used to help your child achieve as well (if not better) than their peers; it is important for you to check eligibility using the simple online service.

 Please click on the PDF statement below (2016-17) to see the impact of 2016-7 PPF and how we intend to spend PPF in 2017-18.